JB060/byrnes-insurance-investigations-2/README.md

 **Description:**
 The booking page allows clients to schedule an investigation by filling out a form with their details and preferences.
 ![Form](assets/images/form.PNG)
-The form used to describe the accident gives us an idea of the customer's needs.
+<p>The form used to describe the accident gives us an idea of the customer's needs.</p>

 **Key Features:**
 - Centralized heading with a horizontal line for visual separation.